This training division page sponsored by:

 Transformational Change: A Proven Process for Sustainable Safety Success (Basic-Advanced) Michael Fackler, MBA, CSP, ARM, Caliber Safety, LLC.

 In today’s economy, organizations must be more adaptable and agile in the face of rapid-change, uncertainty, and volatility.
 By understanding what can derail a change initiative, and arming themselves with a proven methodology for managing change, safety professionals can become skilled change agents ready to deliver exponentially more value to the organization, and save lives in the process.
 This presentation will provide a proven methodology for managing change that provide participants with the knowledge necessary to immediately manage change more effectively.

-Implementing a Positive Safety Culture Every Day (Basic) Chris Brennan, Safety Manager, Premiere Property Services.
+Implementing A Positive Safety Culture in Your Workplace (Basic) Chris Brennan, Premiere Property Services.